LyleH/CodeBlacks/README.md

 #The Black Spot

 ##Synopsis
-A web based Development Operations tool to inspect, bisect and to narrow down portion of code that has caused a particular test to fail by comparing the failed code coverage report with the successful report.
-We endevour to improve a developer's inventigation and diagnostic time on broken tests by 50%.
+A web based Development Operations tool to inspect, bisect and to narrow down portion of code that has caused a particular integration test to fail by comparing the failed code coverage report with the successful report.
+We endevour to improve a developer's investigation and diagnostic time on broken tests by 50%.

 ##Motivation
-Developers spends a large amount of time diagnosing why tests have broken.
+Integration testing covers many layers/modules of the application in a single run.
+It is far more complex when compared to the simplistic unit test.
+Developers spends a large amount of time diagnosing why integration tests have broken.
 Sometimes this can be days.
 A large chuck is spent identifying portion of code where the code coverage of the failed run differs from the passing run.

 ##Tools used
 - Visual Studio 2015 RC